AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 ## Understanding Cloud Service Content Requests {#understanding-cloud-service-content-requests}

-Content requests are automatically collected server-side at the edge of Adobe Experience Manager as a Cloud Service, via automated analysis of the log files originating from the AEM as a Cloud Service CDN.
+Content requests are automatically collected server-side at the edge of Adobe Experience Manager as a Cloud Service, via automated analysis of the log files originating from AEM as a Cloud Service CDN.
 This is done by isolating the requests returning HTML `(text/html)` or JSON `(application/json)` content from the CDN, and based on several inclusion and exclusion rules detailed below.
 A content request occurs independently from the returned content being served from the CDN caches or the content going back to the origin of the CDN (AEM's dispatchers).

-The Real Use Monitoring service , the client-side collection, offers a more precise reflection of interactions, ensuring a reliable measure of website engagement.
+The Real Use Monitoring service ,client-side collection, offers a more precise reflection of interactions, ensuring a reliable measure of website engagement.
 This gives customers advanced insights into their page traffic and performance.
-While this is beneficial for all customers, it offers a representative reflection of user interactions, ensuring a reliable measure of website engagement by capturing the number of Page Views on the client-side.
+While it is beneficial for all customers, it offers a representative reflection of user interactions, ensuring a reliable measure of website engagement by capturing the number of Page Views on the client-side.

 For customers that bring their own CDN on top of AEM as a Cloud Service, server-side reporting will result in numbers that cannot be used to compare with the licensed content requests.
 With Real Use Monitoring (see link),Adobe can reflect a reliable measure of website engagement.